Wales Coast Path: The opening

 The official opening of the path took place in a number of locations on 5 May 2012, highlighting the path's beauty and ease of access for walkers of all ages, fitness and ability.
 To help celebrate the opening, Ramblers Cymru hosted the Big Welsh Coastal Walk, one of the largest mass-participation events ever seen in Wales.

-The Countryside Council for Wales asked Chester-based outdoor specialists Northern Eye Books to create the official guidebooks for five of the seven main sections of the Wales Coast Path: North Wales Coast, Isle of Anglesey, Llyn Peninsula, Carmarthenshire and Gower, and the South Wales Coast.
-They already publish the Official Guide for Anglesey, Walking the Isle of Anglesey Coastal Path by Carl Rogers.
-The remaining titles were due for publication in late 2012 and 2013.
+The Countryside Council for Wales asked Chester-based outdoor specialists Northern Eye Books to create the official guidebooks for five of the seven main sections of the Wales Coast Path: North Wales Coast, Isle of Anglesey, Llŷn Peninsula, Carmarthenshire and Gower, and the South Wales Coast.
+They already published the Official Guide for Anglesey, Walking the Isle of Anglesey Coastal Path by Carl Rogers.
+The remaining titles were published between 2014 and 2017.
 There were existing guides to the Ceredigion Coast Path and the Pembrokeshire Coast Path by other publishers.

 The first anniversary of the opening of the path was marked on radio and television, and it is estimated that in that first year some 2.8 million people walked stretches of the path, contributing £16 million to the Welsh economy.
 Further to this, it is estimated that more than 800,000 visitors to the path also stayed the night in one of the many guest-houses, B&Bs and hotels along the route.